Who Was Michael Jackson?

 In even greater financial straits, Jackson defaulted on the $24.5 million loan owed on his Neverland Ranch in 2008.
 Unable to part with cherished keepsakes, including the crystal gloves he used in performances, Jackson sued to block the auction of some of his personal items from the home the following year.

 The Jackson family held a private funeral on September 3, 2009, at the Forest Lawn Memorial Park in Glendale, California, for immediate family members and 200 guests.
-Celebrity mourners included Jackson's ex-wife, Lisa Marie Presley, and actress Elizabeth Taylor.
+Celebrity mourners included Jackson's ex-wife Presley and actress Elizabeth Taylor.

 Wrongful Death Lawsuit

-Since his death, Michael Jackson has been profiled in multiple biographies and inspired the creation of two Cirque du Soleil shows.
-His debts have also been settled thanks to his earlier investment in the Sony/ATV Music catalog, which includes the publishing rights for songs of such industry heavyweights as the Beatles, the Rolling Stones and Taylor Swift.
+Jackson's debts have been settled thanks to his earlier investment in the Sony/ATV Music catalog, which includes the publishing rights for songs of such industry heavyweights as the Beatles, the Rolling Stones and Taylor Swift.
 The Jackson estate sold its share of Sony/ATV in 2016 for $750 million, and two years later the estate received another $287.5 million for its stake in EMI Music Publishing.

 Additionally, the King of Pop proved to have earning power that lasted well past his final days.
 In October 2017, Forbes announced that Jackson had topped the publication's list of top-earning dead celebrities for the fifth straight year, racking in a whopping $75 million.